Carlos Saura: Career

-During 1957–1958, Saura created his first film, Cuenca.
-In 1962 his film Los Golfos was recognized for its strong sociological impact, to aid Spanish youth by tackling the issue of juvenile delinquency in Madrid's poorest districts.
+During 1957–1958, Saura created Cuenca, his first film.
+In 1962, his film Los Golfos was recognized for its strong sociological impact in helping Spanish youth by tackling the issue of juvenile delinquency in Madrid's poorest districts.
 Four years later (1966), he was honored at the 16th Berlin International Film Festival, where he received the Silver Bear for Best Director for his film La caza.
-In 1967, his film Peppermint Frappé also received the Silver Bear for Best Director at the 18th Berlin International Film Festival.
+In 1967, his film Peppermint Frappé received the Silver Bear for Best Director at the 18th Berlin International Film Festival.
 He won the Golden Bear in 1981 at the 31st Berlin International Film Festival for his film Deprisa, Deprisa.

 The films La prima Angélica (Cousin Angélica) of 1973 and Cría cuervos (Raise Ravens) of 1975 received the special prize of the jury at the Cannes Film Festival.
-His film Mamá cumple 100 años (Mom is celebrating her 100 years) was nominated for the Academy Award for Best Foreign Language Film at the 1980 Academy Awards.
+His film Mamá cumple 100 años was nominated for the Academy Award for Best Foreign Language Film at the 1980 Academy Awards.

-Saura later become known for movies featuring flamenco and other traditional dances.
+Saura become known for movies featuring flamenco and other traditional dances.
 His Flamenco Trilogy of the 1980s includes Bodas de Sangre (Blood Wedding), Carmen, and El amor brujo featuring the work of Spanish flamenco dancer Cristina Hoyos.
 He later made the movies Flamenco (1995), Tango (1998), and Fados (2007).

 His 1989 film La noche oscura was entered into the 39th Berlin International Film Festival.

 Saura considered his film on surrealist master Luis Buñuel to be his best cinematic work.
-In an interview to an online film magazine, he said about Buñuel y la mesa del rey Salomón (Buñuel and the table of King Solomon – 2001): "That's the greatest film I’ve ever made.
+In an interview with an online film magazine, he said about Buñuel y la mesa del rey Salomón (Buñuel and the table of King Solomon – 2001): "That's the greatest film I’ve ever made.
 I like the film but nobody else seems to like it.
 I’m sure Buñuel would have loved this film.
 But perhaps only he would have loved it.
 Everything you see in the film is actually based on conversations I had with him."

 In 1990, he received the Goya Award for the best director and best script for ¡Ay, Carmela!.
 He was chosen as director for the official film of the 1992 Olympic Games of Barcelona, Marathon (1993).

 In 2008, Carlos Saura was honoured with a Global Life Time Achievement Award at the 10th Mumbai International Film Festival, organized by the Mumbai Academy of the Moving Image.

 In 2013, he was given a Lifetime Achievement Award at the 18th International Film Festival of Kerala.